allwinlucious/Swarm-box-pushing-Webots-Simulation/README.md

 This is a work in progress.</br>
 The goal of this project is to implement Collaborative Box pushing using multiple "e-puck" robots.</br>
-The robots of a swarm robotic system are relatively simple and incapable when compared to the tasks that they are ex- pected to accomplished.
+The robots of a swarm robotic system are relatively simple and incapable when compared to the tasks that they are expected to accomplished.
 Thus, it is important to have enough units and a distributed control law that is effective.
-Because the individual behaviour of social insects often in- spires the control law design in swarm robotic systems, the control law of individual robots is usually referred to as indi- vidual behaviour.
+Because the individual behaviour of social insects often inspires the control law design in swarm robotic systems, the control law of individual robots is usually referred to as individual behaviour.
 The behaviours of the robots are usually identical and make use of only local information.
-Combining these features, a swarm robot system offers potential advan- tages in robustness, exibility and scalability.</br>
+Combining these features, a swarm robot system offers potential advantages in robustness, exibility and scalability.</br>
 All robots share the same controller hence behaviour based control approach has been used,  each robot recognises which state it is in and then decides which behaviour to follow,